jeffsikes/box464-lab-eleventy-spiderpig/README.md

 You'll need both of these for the lab.

 A note here, because we are using this API from our local dev boxes, we can't provide a domain name for an authorized referrer.
-This requires a bit more work to create a token and a hashed value to pass to the API.
+This requires us to do a bit more work to create a token and a hashed value to pass to the API.

-If you were setting up a client side application using react or vue, you could add you domain to the authorized referrer list to make client API calls without having to create a hash.
+If you were setting up a client side application using React or Vue, you could add your domain to the authorized referrer list to make client API calls without having to create a hash.

 You can pull down whatever data you want, as long as you follow these guidelines: